SET DECORATORS SOCIETY OF AMERICA

 Set Decorators are key members of the design team for film, television and commercials.
-Working closely with the Production Designer and the Director, the Set Decorator must research, resource, and acquire all the objects required to dress the sets.
-Typical examples of this set dressing may include furniture, drapery, lighting fixtures, art and other decorative objects.
-However, the Set Decorator is also charged with large scale items, which could include machinery or robots, sidewalk window dressing, street items (such as street lamps and mailboxes), even rubble and debris!
+Working closely with the Production Designer and the Director, the Set Decorator researches, resources, designs, builds, and acquires the objects required to dress the sets.
+Typical examples of set dressing include furniture, drapery, lighting fixtures, art and decorative objects.
+The Set Decorator is also charged with large-scale items, which could include machinery or robots, sidewalk and window dressing, street lamps or mailboxes, and even explosion aftermath rubble and debris.

 The Creative Process

 Over the course of preparation and shooting, Set Decorators:

 Collaborate: Consult with the Production Designer, Director, Producers, Costume Designer, Construction Coordinator, Cinematographer and other filmmakers regarding the design, decoration, lighting, and practical considerations for each set on the project.

 Budget: Negotiate with the Producer for approval of estimated costs, and monitor the Set Dressing Purchases & Rentals Budget, and the Set Dressing Labor Budget.

 Hire: Put together the Set Dressing Crew and supporting contractors, supervise the work, and troubleshoot all projects.

 Organize: Break down the script, sets and practical locations, plan the list of objects to be acquired for each environment, and schedule acquisition and fabrication per the shooting calendar.

 Research: Prepare presentations with reference, fabric swatches, and colors, with inspiration from period and style appropriate for each setting.

 Imagine: With the Production Designer and Art Director how characters and environments are to be portrayed and reflected within the layers of the set.